mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 The reason why we used the `int` and `name` indexer is code-readability and index mapping positions.
 So even we changed the position of our columns in query text, the code will still work.

-In the underlying implementation of ADO.NET, the `int` and `name` indexer is first finding the position of the column by name (ie: `GetOrdinal` method), then returning a value of `System.Object`.
+In the underlying implementation of ADO.NET, the `int` and `name` indexer is first finding the position of the column by name (i.e.: `GetOrdinal` method), then returning a value of `System.Object`.
 Once you retrieved the value (as `System.Object`), you are obligued to cast or convert it back to a target .NET CLR type (based on class property type).

 The reason why the `Get<Type>()` method is much more faster is because you issued the index position by default and had defined the target .NET CLR type concerning to that specific position.
 The position mapping is handled by ORM internally in the pre-compilation.